Donald Trump's disclosures of classified information: Later disclosures

+In April 2021, Anthony Pratt, an Australian billionaire, met with Trump at Mar-a-Lago.
+Trump allegedly told him about U.S. nuclear submarines, and Pratt communicated the information to journalists and over a dozen foreign officials.
+In 2023, US. federal prosecutors and FBI agents interviewed Pratt twice.
+Trump allegedly also told Pratt about private calls with the leaders of Ukraine and Iraq.

 End of presidency and beyond

+Last weeks of presidency

 Trump's presidential term ended at noon on January 20, 2021.
 His departure from the White House was "rushed and chaotic" because he spent his final days in office attempting to overturn his defeat in the 2020 United States presidential election, his false allegations of voter fraud having led to the January 6 United States Capitol attack and his second impeachment.
-In the last weeks of the Trump presidency, White House staff quit and aides resigned, leaving a small number of assistants in place who would have been able to properly preserve records.
+In the last weeks of the Trump presidency, White House staff quit and aides resigned, thus leaving the proper preservation of records to the small number of assistants still in place after they left.
 A former Trump aide said they were "30 days behind what a typical administration would be".
 White House staff secretary Derek Lyons attempted to maintain an orderly preservation of records in the West Wing, but he departed the administration in late December, and White House chief of staff Mark Meadows and Trump took little interest in doing so, leaving the task to others.
 The Wall Street Journal quoted a former aide as saying: "If you only start packing with two days left to go, you're just running low on time.
 And if he's the one just throwing things in boxes, who knows what could happen?"

+Archival of presidential records

 The day before he left office, in a letter sent to Archivist of the United States David S. Ferriero, Trump designated seven senior Trump administration officials "as his representatives to handle all future requests for presidential records" including his chief of staff Mark Meadows, his White House Counsel Pat A. Cipollone, and Deputy White House Counsel Patrick F. Philbin.
-On June 19, 2022, Trump notified NARA that he had made Kash Patel, a former Trump administration official, and journalist John Solomon his "representatives for access to Presidential records of my administration".
+On June 19, 2022, Trump notified NARA that he had made former Trump administration official Kash Patel and journalist John Solomon his "representatives for access to Presidential records of my administration".